steve-vierling/python-challenge-1/README.md

 Fourth, you are asked the quantity of the item you wish to order.\
 Fifth, it prints a confirmation of quantity and item added to your order.\
 Sixth, you are asked if you would like to keep ordering.
- > If you reply yes, then you are looped back to step #2 above.
+  -If you reply yes, then you are looped back to step #2 above.
- > If no, then you are thanked for your order and informed of your entire order, formatted for legibility, along with your Total cost.
+  -If no, then you are thanked for your order and informed of your entire order, formatted for legibility, along with your Total cost.

 ## Table of Contents